We have lots of opportunities available at Lowes in 2017.

 These exciting new volunteer internships are located around Scotland, often community based.
 You will receive full training, regular support from a mentor and will be able to claim all reasonable expenses.
 We are looking for self starters who are keen to learn from others, can rise to a challenge and have the ability to think strategically.

-Lasting 12 weeks, volunteer internships will begin in January and June (first intake June 2014).
+Lasting 12 weeks, there will be two volunteer internship intakes a year.
 They require a commitment of three days a week but we will work flexibly around your other commitments.
 Follow the link below for more details.

 We are currently looking for volunteers to join our brand new Mentoring Programme.